Iguaçu National Park

-The park shares a border with Iguazú National Park in Argentina one of the world's largest waterfalls, extending over some 2700 m.
+The park shares a border with Iguazú National Park in Argentina.
+It also has one of the world's largest waterfalls, extending over some 2700 m.
 It is home to many rare and endangered species of flora and fauna, among them the giant otter and the giant anteater.
 The clouds of spray produced by the waterfall are conducive to the growth of lush vegetation.

 History

 The Iguaçu National Park owes its name to the fact it includes an important area of the Iguazu River (Portuguese: Rio Iguaçu).
 Approximately 50 km2 of the length of the river makes up the Iguaçu Falls.

 It is the most important park of the Prata Basin and, since it is a haven to a significant genetic asset of animal and vegetal species, it was the first park in Brazil to receive a Management Plan.
 As foreseen by Rebouças, the park's basic goal is the preservation of the highly relevant ecologically and scenic natural ecosystems, thus enabling scientific research and the development of environmental education and interpretation activities, recreation in natural surroundings and the ecological tourism.

 The Iguaçu National Park is spectacular as well as pioneering.
 The first proposal for a Brazilian national park aimed at providing a pristine environment to "future generations", just as "it had been created by God" and endowed with "all possible preservation, from the beautiful to the sublime, from the picturesque to the awesome" and "an unmatched flora" located in the "magnificent Iguaçu waterfalls".
 These were the words used by André Rebouças, an engineer, in his book "Provinces of Paraná, Railways to Mato Grosso and Bolivia", which started up the campaign aimed at preserving the Iguaçu Falls way back in 1876, when Yellowstone National Park, the first national park on the planet, was four years old.

 On November 17, 1986, during the UNESCO conference held in Paris, the Iguaçu National Park was listed as Natural Heritage of Humanity and is one of the largest forest preservation areas in South America.